 Multiple work views

-With over 27 different work views, you and your team can visualize tasks and projects the way they want.
+With over 27 different work views, you and your team can visualize tasks and projects the way you want.
 For example, the Kanban Board view is tailor-made for workflows like user stories, as it visualizes the process of completing small tasks.
-Timeline View can help you visualize progress, so you can see how far out you are from taking your product to market.
+And the Timeline View helps you visualize progress, showing you how far you are from taking your product to market.

 How do you structure a user story?